secureCodeBox/documentation/docs/contributing/integrating-a-hook/values.yaml.md

 :::info
 Currently only ENVs are supported for hooks but we are working on supporting Volumes in the future as well.
 :::

+## Priority

+You can specify the priority of the hook with `hook.priorty`.
+By default, this priority should be zero since they regard deployment-specific configurations which the secureCodeBox team does not manage.